 Check Skyscanner for the cheapest flight prices around Europe!
 (That’s where I found my $6 flight to Timisoara)

 Off Season: November to March

-    This is when you’ll find those $6 flights.
-Winter in Romania is cold and snowy, so exploring outside

-    isn’t as enjoyable as the summertime.
+Winter in Romania is cold and snowy, so exploring outside isn’t as pleasant as the summertime.

-    Because fewer people want to travel to Romania in the winter, flight prices drop and the streets are
+Because fewer people want to travel to Romania in the winter, flight prices drop and the streets are basically empty.

-    basically empty.

 For visiting Transylvania on a budget, winter will be the cheapest time to visit.
 There will be barely any crowds, and honestly, I think the snow makes the villages and castles look even more magical.

 How to Get Around Transylvania On A Budget